ukhsa-collaboration/ukhsa-science-research-site-dev/content/our-research/self-isolation-wellbeing.md

 ---

 {{< spotlight-feature title="The impact of self-isolation on psychological wellbeing" image="featurebanner-self-isolation-wellbeing.png" alt="The impact of self-isolation on psychological wellbeing" caption="The impact of self-isolation on psychological wellbeing (Image source: free)" >}}
+<p>During the COVID-19 pandemic, everyone was asked to carry out protective behaviours that would prevent the spread of illness.
+While people had been asked to isolate in previous outbreaks, the impact of quarantining on psychological wellbeing was unclear.
+A
+<a style="color:white;" href="https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30460-8/fulltext#:~:text=Most%20reviewed%20studies%20reported%20negative,%2C%20financial%20loss%2C%20and%20stigma." target="_blank">rapid review</a> was carried out to inform the public health response to the COVID-19 pandemic.</p>
+<p>The rapid review systematically searched scientific articles and found 24 studies that investigated the effect of quarantine on psychological wellbeing.
+Most studies included in the review found that quarantining had a significant negative impact on wellbeing.</p>
 <p><a style="color:white;" href="https://researchportal.ukhsa.gov.uk/en/persons/louise-smith-2/publications/" target ="_blank"> Author: Louise Smith; UKHSA Research Profile</a></p>

 {{< /spotlight-feature >}}